pytchlang/pytch-tutorials/bunner/tutorial.md

 ## Create the cars

+The next step is to create some obstacles to make it harder to reach the top of the screen.
+Our first obstacles are the cars that will travel left and right in three lanes of traffic that the bunny will have to cross.

+So that there is some variety in how they look I have chosen two different images for each car, each of which could be driving left or right.
+Later on we will select at random the between the two different versions of cars driving to the left (or right, depending on the lane) for each car.

+The images are a bit big for our canvas, so I set the size to 65%.
+The 'direction' variable will be used to note whether each car is travelling left or right, but for now I just set it to something unimportant.

 {{< commit simple-car-sprite >}}

+We want to start the cars moving when the green flag is clicked, so I want to make that name available.
+I will import the Python random number code as wel because we will use that to select the different costumes.

 {{< commit import-green-flag >}}

+Now the business.
+We will create a series of _clones_ of the Car sprite, one for each car that's driving.

+As soon as the green flag is clicked the Car clone starts a loop to manage the cars in the first lane of traffic (that's going to be the lane closest to the bunny's start position).
+The loop runs ten times a second (that is controlled by the ``wait_seconds(0.1)`` at the end of the loop).

+Each time the loop goes around we create a random number between 0 and 1, and if it's below 0.2 then we move the Car sprite to just off the screen to the left of the first lane, and create a clone at this position.

+Because we might create another car in this lane the next time around we wait a little longer after creating the clone so that it has time to drive along the lane.
+Without this there's a chance the clones could overlap a bit which would look silly.

 {{< commit start-one-traffic-row >}}

+We want the clone to run some special code when it's created, so first we import the ``when_I_start_as_a_clone`` event.

 {{< commit import-when-i-start-as-a-clone >}}

+Now I will buid up the loop that drives the car from left-to-right along the lane.
+First, I want the clone to choose a costume, either 'right0' or 'right1' (they are two different colours of cars, and it keeps the lane of traffic from looking too monotonous if there's a mix).

+Python's ``random.choice`` function will return one of the items from the list we give it, randomly chosen.

+The clone got it's own copy of the ``direction`` variable containing whatever the Car sprite had in it at the moment the clone was created.
+It contains the string 'right', so combining that with either '0' or '1' gets us one of the costume names.

 {{< commit begin-drive-routine >}}

+Once the sprite has appeared we start a loop that drives the car to the right.

+You might wonder why I'm are checking the 'direction' variable, since it has to contain 'right'.
+The answer is that if we get this code correct for moving right we'll be able to use it for the left-moving lane as well.

+In order to allow us to tweak how fast the lane of traffic moves I'll use a variable to change how much it moves.
+That way if I wanted to speed it up later on I can just change what's stored in the variable.

 {{< commit drive-to-the-right >}}

+The speed variable needs to be set up somewhere, so I add it to the class and set it up in ``__init__``.

 {{< commit add-speed-var >}}

+Once the car has moved far enough to be off the right-hand side of the screen I hide it and then delete the clone.
+Deleting the clone keeps things tidy and means there are not lots of useless clones lying around just off the stage edge.

 {{< commit finish-car-clone >}}

+Now, back to my idea of using the same code to control cars in the left-hand lane.
+If the direction is not 'right' then I suppose it must be 'left'.
+Those cars just move a _negative_ amount (and have moved far enough once their `x`-coordinate has moved off the left edge of the stage)

 {{< commit drive-to-the-left >}}

+Once we have that we can add two more loops that start on green flag.
+They are modelled on the loop that creates `Car`` clones for lane 1, but they move to different x and y positions before cloning the car.

 {{< commit start-traffic-two-and-three >}}

+There's an important point to think about here.
+What if the row two loop moved the car, but before it got to set the `direction` or create the clone the row one loop ran a bit and altered the x and y position?
+We could end up with a car that was positioned off to the left of the screen, but which had it's direction set to drive to the left, and it would just vanish right away!

+In fact, this can't happen, but it's worth knowing why.
+Pytch will only allow another function to run at specific places.
+One of those places is at the end of a loop (another is when a function does ``wait_seconds``).
+The manual has more information about this, but it's enough for now to know we are safe!

 ## Squish the bunny!